shisinbin/weather-dashboard/README.md

 https://cozy-sprinkles-a45830.netlify.app/

-The user can view the forecast for different days by clicking one of the date tabs, and they can also quickly search for a recently searched city again by clicking on the button for it on which should be located in the recent history column on the left of the page.
+The user can view the forecast for a different day by clicking on a different date tab.
+Users can also quickly search for a recently searched city again by clicking on its button which should be located in the recent history column on the left of the page.

 ![screenshot of console output](img/ss1.png)